HebiRobotics/hebi-hrdf/FORMAT.md

 ### Connecting Robot Model Elements

-For the descriptions below, assume `<elem[0-9]*/>` is any of actuator, link, bracket, rigid-body, and joint, with all parameters defined as necessary.
+For the descriptions below, assume `<elem[0-9]*/>` is any of actuator, link, bracket, end-effector, rigid-body, and joint, with all parameters defined as necessary.

 The `robot` element can only contain `<elem>` subelements.
 It contains an implicitly ordered list of them, with no minimum count: